-51. How much do you think workplace culture challenges vary between different sectors?
+52. How much do you think workplace culture challenges vary between different sectors?

-52. Is securing an effective and inclusive workplace primarily a HR department responsibility or a responsibility shared by every line manager?
 53. Did your organisation introduce any policies to specifically address the challenges posed by the COVID-19 pandemic on individuals from protected characteristic groups (such as heightened loss of connectivity, digital burnout, balancing responsibilities at home, and face masks impacting lip reading)?

-54.What is the most effective policy or practice that your or other organisations employ to ensure a safe, effective, and inclusive working environment for all staff?
+54. What is the most effective policy or practice that your organisation or other organisations employ to ensure a safe, effective, and inclusive working environment for all staff?